microsoft/pxt-arcade/docs/test/skillmap/story/story3.md

 hint~

-- :mouse pointer:  Experiment with the different text blocks to create a joke that flows.
+- :mouse pointer:  Experiment with different text blocks to create a joke that flows.

 It might take a few tries to discover a layout that makes you laugh, so don't give up!